drachx/Dimmo/barbarian/index.md

 - [ ] - Shocking Chaos - Leap is now electrified, Stunning all nearby enemies where you land.
 - [ ] - The Coming Storm - Wrath of the Berserker cooldown decreased by 15%.
 - [ ] - Ydama's Cyclone - Whirlwind damage increased by 10%.
+- [ ] - Doom of the Cowed - Activating Wrath of the Berserker now immediately reduces the Movement Speed of all nearby enemies by 80%

 Chest
 -----